sparql-generate/sparql-generate/sparql-generate-website/src/site/markdown/language.md

 ## `SOURCE` clause

-The `SOURCE` clause enables to fetch a web document, and to bind it as a RDF Literal to a variable.
+The `SOURCE` clause enables to bind a named document to a variable.
 Its syntax is as follows:

 ```
-SOURCE <source> ACCEPT <iana urn> AS ?var
+SOURCE <source> ACCEPT <type_uri> AS ?var
 ```

 If `<source>` is a HTTP IRI, then the engine will operate a HTTP GET to that IRI (or use a local cache), then bind variable `?var` to the RDF Literal representation of the retrieved document.

-`ACCEPT <iana urn>` is optional.
-If set, it must be a IANA MIME URN.
-For instance: `<http://www.iana.org/assignments/media-types/application/json>`.
-It tells the engine which Accept Header field to use when operating the GET.
+`ACCEPT <type_uri>` is optional.
+It gives a hint to the engine about how to negociate a representation of the resource identified by `<source>` with the server.

-The RDF Literal representation of the retrieved document is as follows:
+For now, the RDF Literal that models the resource representation is as follows:

 - its lexical form is a Unicode representation of the payload;
 - its datatype IRI is a IANA MIME URN, based on the internet media type of the retrieved document.
 For instance, if the mime type is "application/vcard+json".
 Then the datatype IRI will be `<http://www.iana.org/assignments/media-types/application:vcard+json>`.
 If the Content-Type is not defined in the response, then the datatype IRI is `xsd:string`.